 Research in our department focusses on plants and diverse aspects of their genetics, biochemistry, ecology, management, quality, utilization, and associated social dimensions.

 Students applying for an M.S. in Horticulture and Crop Science or the Ph.D. in Horticulture and Crop Science are required to have earned a bachelors or professional degree from an accredited college or university by the expected date of entry.

-All graduate student applicants must have a minimum of a 3.0 cumulative point-hour ratio in all previous undergraduate and graduate work.
+- A minimum of a 3.0 cumulative point-hour ratio in all previous undergraduate and graduate work.
 The Ohio State University operates on a 4.0 scale when calculating Grade Point Average.